Empress Of The Seas Review and Specifications

 In 1987, Royal Caribbean merged with the shipowner Admiral Cruises, and the Admiral brand was dissolved.
 The still under construction vessel was incorporated into the RCI fleet and named "Nordic Empress" - the last RCI ship named without the suffix "of the Seas".
 Vessel's name was changed to the current "Empress of the Seas" on May 8, 2004, following an extensive drydock refit and refurbishment.

 In March 2007 was announced that starting March 2008, the liner will be transferred to Pullmantur.
-The Empress’ final Royal Caribbean cruise was on March 7, 2008.
+Vessel's last Royal Caribbean cruise departed on March 7, 2008.
 The inaugural cruise of Pullmantur Empress was on March 15, 2008.
-In November 2012, the vessel became Pullmantur fleet's first to receive company’s new logo and hull colors.
-In October 2015, the shipowner announced that Pullmantur Empress, after a drydock refurbishment in March-April 2016 will be transferred back to the RCI fleet.
+In November 2012, Empress became Pullmantur fleet's first to receive company's new logo and hull colors/pattern.
+In October 2015, the shipowner RCCL announced that after a drydock refurb in March-April 2016, Pullmantur Empress will be transferred back to the RCI fleet.

 The 48,563-ton, 1900-passenger cruise ship Empress OTS is classic and luxury, attractive to travelers who prefer to relax between visiting exotic destinations.

 Since March 2016, Empress Of The Seas itinerary program is based on homeport Miami, from where the liner offers 4-5-6-7-8-day roundtrip itineraries to Eastern and Western Caribbean ports.
 For winter 2017-2018, the ship visited Bahamas (CocoCay and Nassau).
 For summer 2018, from homeport Tampa FL was offered 4- and 5-night roundtrips to Key West FL and Mexico (Costa Maya, Cozumel), also including Havana Cuba on most voyages.